captain-bender/moorebot-scout-pose-estimation/readme.md

-# moorebotPose - Moorebot Robot Pose Detection using YOLO11
+# moorebotPose - Moorebot Robot Pose Detection using YOLO11 Keypoint Pose

 A custom pose detection project using YOLO11 for detecting and tracking Moorebot scout robot keypoints for robotic applications and automation.